DVB-RCS Turbo Decoder IP Core

 - Satellite communication (Interactive Services, Professional Services, TDMA)

-Applications with the need for a wide range of code rates (1/3 and above) and block lengths
+- Applications with the need for a wide range of code rates (1/3 and above) and block lengths

 Standard Features the Core Supports

 - Compliant with ETSI 301 790 V1.4.1 (2005-09) (DVB-RCS)

-Support for all turbo code block lengths (12 to 216 bytes) and code rates (1/3 to 6/7) as defined by the standard
+- Support for all turbo code block lengths (12 to 216 bytes) and code rates (1/3 to 6/7) as defined by the standard

 - Support for QPSK and 8-PSK interfacing

 - Gains up to 4 dB compared to convolutional codes.

 - Design-time configuration of throughput, input bit widths, and maximum block length for optimal resource utilization.

 - Low-power and low-complexity design.

 - Burst-to-burst on-the-fly configuration.

 - Configurable interleaver parameters allow for support of custom block lengths.

-On-the-fly bit error rate measurement.
+- On-the-fly bit error rate measurement.

-High block length and code rate granularity.
+- High block length and code rate granularity.

-Configurable amount of turbo decoder iterations for trading-off throughput and error correction performance.
+- Configurable amount of turbo decoder iterations for trading-off throughput and error correction performance.

-Allows for easy migration from legacy DVB-RCS turbo decoders.
+- Allows for easy migration from legacy DVB-RCS turbo decoders.

-Allows for turbo synchronization to further improve error correction performance (on request).
+- Allows for turbo synchronization to further improve error correction performance (on request).

-Available for ASIC and FPGAs (Xilinx, Altera).
+- Available for ASIC and FPGAs (Xilinx, Intel).

-- Deliverable includes VHDL source code or synthesized netlist, VHDL or SystemC testbench, and bit-accurate Matlab, C or C++ simulation model.
+- Deliverable includes VHDL source code or synthesized netlist, VHDL testbench, and bit-accurate Matlab, C or C++ simulation model.